Legend of Ucchi Pillayar Temple

 Architecture of Ucchi Pillayar Temple

-.
+Ucchi Pillayar Temple perched on top of the rock is almost 83m tall.
+The rulers of the Pallava Dynasty embarked upon building the temple.
+They began cutting the rock but later the rulers of the Nayaka Dynasty of Madurai finished building the temples under the Vijayanagar Empire.
 The rock architectural beauty of the temples interests the tourists visiting the temple.
 The temple dedicated to Lord Ganesha is comparatively smaller in size and awe inspiring.
 The access to the temple is made through steep steps constructed on the rock.
 As one ascends the steps they can get a glimpse of the panoramic view of Trichy and Srirangam.
 The sight of the Kaveri Riverand Kollidam River serves as visual treat for the tourists.

 |More Articles in Temples of Tamil Nadu (494)|